 2.1 The Championship will consist of 6 rounds.

 2.2 All drivers must cover 60% of the leaders driven distance in each race to be classified in the official results.

 2.3 Points will be awarded according to finishing position per official results.

-2.4 Points will be awarded for heat and feature races, points allocations are equal in both races.
+2.4 Points will be awarded for both the heat and feature races, points allocations are equal in both races.

-2.5 Each Driver will drop their lowest full round score of the first four rounds.
+2.5 Each Driver will drop their lowest full round score of the first five rounds.

-2.6 Drivers must count their score in the final round.
+2.6 Drivers must count their score in the sixth round.